Phosgenite

 Phosgenite is a rare mineral consisting of lead carbonate chloride, (PbCl)_{2}CO_{3}.
 The tetragonal crystals are prismatic or tabular in habit: they are usually colorless and transparent, and have a brilliant adamantine lustre.
 Sometimes the crystals have a curious helical twist about the tetrad or principal axis.
 The hardness is 3 and the specific gravity 6.3.
-The mineral is rather sectile, and consequently was earlier known as corneous lead, (German Hornblei).
+The mineral is rather sectile, and consequently was earlier known as corneous lead (Hornblei).